 In the event that changes to marks and/or feedback is required, any adjustment of marks should be demonstrably fair and equitable for each student affected.
 Furthermore, the Unit Coordinator needs to be able to justify all such adjustments.
 Therefore:

-- Post-hoc scaling of marks across a cohort of students (and especially on the basis of a small number of inconsistent results) is strongly discouraged;
+- Post-hoc scaling of marks across a cohort of students (and especially on the basis of a small number of inconsistent results) is not allowed;

 - Simply reducing the top scores or increasing the bottom scores is also not supported; and